 If you like Korean style savory pancakes, you must try this bindaetteok recipe.
 These Korean mung bean pancakes are full of flavor and so delicious.

 Bindaetteok (빈대떡) is filled with ground pork, coarse mung bean puree, mung bean sprouts, wild fern (fiddlehead, optional), and sour kimchi.
-As you can tell, the combination makes these little pancakes flavorful with delightful crunchy texture.
+As you can tell, the combination makes these little pancakes flavorful with a delightfully crunchy texture.

-These lovely pancakes are often called in a different name in Korea.
-Some people calls it “nokdu jeon (녹두전)”.
+These lovely pancakes are often called a different name in Korea.
+Some people call it “nokdu jeon” (녹두전).
 Nokdu means split peas, which is the main ingredient in this recipe.

-Although bindaetteok used to be considered as a poor man’s fare, it’s an undeniable favorite with Koreans of every social class.
-It might have started as a humble dish for the commoners, but the flavor is as rich as the queen of England.
+Although bindaetteok used to be considered as poor man’s fare, it’s an undeniable favorite with Koreans of every social class.
+It might have started as a humble dish for the commoners, but the flavor is as rich as the Queen of England.

 Mung Beans (Split Peas)

-Mung bean are tiny whole green-colored beans.
-I recommend to use split mung beans; their skins have been removed revealing delicate yellow beans.
-You can find them easily in any Asian grocery stores.
+Mung beans are tiny whole green-colored beans.
+I recommend using split mung beans; their skins have been removed revealing delicate yellow beans.
+You can find them easily in any Asian grocery store.

 Recipe Instructions